Observation of angular momentum transfer among crystal lattice modes: Table of Contents

 The equations of motion describing the coherent driving of phonon modes can be expressed as \cite{Juraschek2018}

 where $Q_{\alpha}$ is the phonon amplitude, $\gamma_{\alpha}$ is the phonon linewidth, and $V$ is the phonon potential energy.
-The index $\alpha=\{E^{a}_{u},E^{b}_{u},E^{a}_{g},E^{b}_{g}\}$ denotes the two orthogonal branches of each of the doubly degenerate $\text{E}_\text{u}$ and $\text{E}_\text{g}$ modes.
-We note here that this ab-initio theoretical treatment, which is referenced to the crystalline axes (a,b), is connected to the experimental (i.e., labframe coordinates - x,y) description by the relative rotational invariance of the forces, which follows from the rotational symmetry of the system.
+The index $\alpha=\{\text{E}^{a}_\text{u},\text{E}^{b}_\text{u},\text{E}^{a}_\text{g},\text{E}^{b}_\text{g}\}$ denotes the two orthogonal branches of each of the doubly degenerate $\text{E}_\text{u}$ and $\text{E}_\text{g}$ modes.
+We note here that this \textit{ab-initio} theoretical treatment, which is referenced to the crystalline axes (a,b), is connected to the experimental (i.e., labframe coordinates - x,y) description by the relative rotational invariance of the forces, which follows from the rotational symmetry of the system.
 The right-hand side of the equation contains the light-matter interactions.
-The first term describes infrared absorption and contains the mode effective charge, $\mathbf{Z}_{\alpha}$, given by
+The first term describes infrared absorption and contains the mode effective charge, $\boldsymbol{Z}_{\alpha}$, given by

-where $Z^{*}_{n}$ is the Born effective charge tensor of atom $n$, $\mathbf{q}_{n,\alpha}$ is its phonon eigenvector, and $M_n$ its atomic mass, and the sum runs over all atoms in the unit cell.
+where $Z^{*}_{n}$ is the Born effective charge tensor of atom $n$, $\boldsymbol{q}_{n,\alpha}$ is its phonon eigenvector, and $M_n$ its atomic mass, and the sum runs over all atoms in the unit cell.
 The second term describes Raman scattering and contains the Raman tensors, $R_{ij}$, given by

-where $\epsilon_{ij}$ is the dielectric function, $V_{c}$ the volume of the unit cell and $i,j$ denote the spatial coordinates. $\mathbf{E}(t)$ represents the electric field component of the laser pulse, polarized in the $ab$ plane of the crystal according to the experimental setup.
-Using the Bilbao Crystallographic Server, we find that the Raman tensors of the $\text{E}_\text{g}$ modes, $E^{a}_{g}$ and $E^{b}_{g}$, take the following form
+where $\epsilon_{ij}$ is the dielectric function, $V_{c}$ the volume of the unit cell and $i,j$ denote the spatial coordinates. $\boldsymbol{E}(t)$ represents the electric field component of the driving THz pulse, polarized in the $ab$ plane of the crystal according to the experimental setup.
+The Raman tensors of the $\text{E}_\text{g}$ modes, $\text{E}^{a}_{g}$ and $\text{E}^{b}_{g}$, take the following form~\cite{Loudon1964}

 \quad